decentdao/fractal-docs/proposals/create.md

 ---
-description: Use the Fractal web app to create a new Fractal Multisig Proposal.
+description: Use the Fractal web app to create a new Fractal Multisig Proposal
 ---

-# Creating a Multisig Proposal

 ## Overview
 A proposal is a way to suggest that a Fractal DAO initiates one or more transactions between the DAO and other addresses (contracts or wallets).